diexban/AWS-Solution-for-A-Web-Application/README.md

 ![Untitled Diagram (1)](https://github.com/user-attachments/assets/780b9ef3-3db4-4421-b9ad-add9d6dc13a4)

-## Git Commit:
+# Git Commit:

-A developer pushes changes to a repository containing Terraform code (e.g., .tf files).
-This commit acts as the trigger for the pipeline.
+developer pushes changes to a repository containing Terraform code This commit acts as the trigger for the pipeline.

- ## Jenkins Job:
+ # Jenkins Job:

-terraform init: Initialize Terraform working directory. terraform validate: Validate the syntax and structure of Terraform code. terraform plan: Show the resources that will be created, changed, or destroyed. terraform apply: Apply the changes to provision the infrastructure.
+- terraform init: Initialize Terraform working directory.
+- terraform validate: Validate the syntax and structure of Terraform code.
+- terraform plan: Show the resources that will be created, changed, or destroyed.
+- terraform apply: Apply the changes to provision the infrastructure.
-Terraform Apply Successful:
+- Terraform Apply Successful:

 If the terraform apply step completes successfully, resources are created or modified in AWS.